daanjo3/anwb-app/README.md

 ## Running the app
 To run the app you can either use the docker compose file, or start each component natively.

+### API key
+This app requires an API key for the ANWB API.
+Reach out to a contributor for a working key.
+See the section running natively below on where to insert the key.

 ### Using docker compose
 Run `docker compose up` in the root directory.

 ### Running natively
 - Run `docker compose up mongodb` to get a running instance of the database.
-- Navigate to the api directory, run `go mod download` and then `go run .`.
+- Navigate to the api directory.
+Copy `.env.DIST` to `.env`, add the API key, run `go mod download` and then `go run .`.
 - Navigate to the app direction.
 Copy `.env.local.DIST` to `.env.local`, run `yarn install` and `yarn dev`.

 ## Considerations